coderbee/DeepLearningCourse/README.md

 # DeepLearningCourse
 Assignments and learnings from Coursera's Deep learning course

-Notes:
-The broad steps in implementing neural netwoks are as follows
+## The broad steps in implementing neural netwoks are as follows

 1) Define Model Structure
     - number of layers, # neurons per layer